John Lundvik

-John Lundvik ([ˈjɔnː ˈlɵ̌nː(d)viːk, -vɪk]; born 27 January 1983) is a Swedish singer, songwriter, and former sprinter.
+John Lundvik ([ˈjɔnː ˈlɵ̌nː(d)viːk, -vɪk]; born 27 January 1983) is a Swedish singer and former sprinter.
 He was part of the athletic team for IFK Växjö.
 Lundvik also has a singing and songwriter career having composed songs for films and the Wedding of Victoria, Crown Princess of Sweden, and Daniel Westling in 2010.

-In 2018, he competed in Melodifestivalen with his song "My Turn", finishing in 3rd place.
-He represented Sweden in Eurovision Song Contest 2019 with "Too Late for Love" finishing fifth.
-In the same contest he represented the United Kingdom as one of the songwriters for the song "Bigger Than Us" performed by Michael Rice, which finished last in the grand final.
+In 2018, he competed in Melodifestivalen with his song "My Turn", finishing in third place.
+He represented Sweden in the Eurovision Song Contest 2019 with his song "Too Late for Love", finishing in fifth place.
+In the same contest, he represented the United Kingdom as one of the songwriters of "Bigger than Us" performed by Michael Rice, which finished in 26th place (last).

 Early life

 Lundvik was born in London, and was adopted by Swedish expatriates in the UK when he was one week old.
 He lived in London until the age of six when his family returned to Sweden, settling in Växjö.
 He has never met his biological parents.